EVELHO/unbabel/1 - Requirement Analysis.md

 3. User shall press "Sign In" button

-#### When the user press the "sign in" button web, validate if the username and password are fullfilled.
+#### When the user presses the "sign in" button web, validate if the username and password are fullfilled.
 If any of the fields are empty display the error message: "login information is missing" with font XXX size XXX color FFXXXX If both fields are fulfilled, then perform the login request to server. (assuming that a login service to server is already done)
 	If the login is not successful, display the error message: "login invalid" with font XXX size XXX color FFXXXX If the login the login is successful, redirect the user to the application welcome page (url).